 In a healthy tooth, root canals are sealed and sterile.
 If bacteria reaches the nerves and blood vessels in the root canal, it is irreversibly unhealthy.

 A root canal treatment (RCT) is the dental procedure that removes the unhealthy nerves and blood vessels from the root canal space inside a tooth.
 Root canal treatments allow you to keep a tooth even though the internal tissue is no longer curable.
-You keep the hard, outer portion of the tooth and lose the soft, inner tissue.
+You keep the hard, outer portion of the tooth and while the infected soft, inner tissue is removed.

 Teeth with RCTs are not “dead”, as many people assume.
 They do not have nerves and blood vessels on the inside of the tooth, but they do still have them around the tooth.
 This is why you can still feel pressure on chewing and pain if you have a bite problem or an infection.